LED Light Therapy Melbourne

 • Quick, painless treatments and no recovery time.

-LED light therapy requires technical equipment to be effective and safe.
-Short term side effects are rare, but can include headaches, eye strain and insomnia.
+LED light therapy has very few risks and side effects.
+However, it’s important to be aware of potential risks and take precautions.
+Possible side effects include pain, tenderness, rashes, redness, and inflammation.
+In some cases, eye strain, headaches or insomnia may occur.
 If you have a history of skin cancer or are currently taking Accutane you should not undergo LED light therapy.

 How much does LED light therapy cost?